 - … And more

 Hopefully, this has given you a better understanding of the sheer scope of different injuries and accidents that could result in an accident claim.
 If you think after reading this that you may have the basis for a claim, you could get in touch with us and we will provide free confidential legal advice.
-Below, we provide advice on accident claims in Leeds.
+Below, we provide advice on no win no fee accident claims in Leeds.
 If you still have queries by the time you finish reading this guide, please do not hesitate to get in touch.